mcbride249/Amazon_Vine_Analysis/README.md

 ##**1.
 How many Vine reviews and non-Vine reviews were there?**

--There were a total of 39,976 reviews consisting of both Vine and non-Vine reviews.
+-There was a total of 39,976 reviews consisting of both Vine and non-Vine reviews.
 -There was a total of 107 Vine (paid) reviews.
 -There was a total of 39,869 non-Vine (unpaid) reviews.